Motor racing-Home hero Leclerc crashes to pole position in Monaco | Sports-Games

 Motor racing-Home hero Leclerc crashes to pole position in Monaco

-Ferrari's Charles Leclerc crashed on his way to taking pole position at his home Monaco Grand Prix on Saturday, with rivals unable to better his time after red flags halted qualifying for Formula One's showcase race.
+The 23-year-old smashed into the barriers lining the street circuit with 18 seconds left on the clock, the impact raising fears that the car could need a new gearbox and incur a five-place grid drop.
+"With the crash, I don't know where I'm starting tomorrow," said Leclerc.

-Ferrari's Charles Leclerc crashed on his way to taking pole position at his home Monaco Grand Prix on Saturday, with rivals unable to better his time after red flags halted qualifying for Formula One's showcase race.
-The 23-year-old smashed into the barriers with 18 seconds of the session remaining and will have to wait and see whether the car can be repaired without incurring grid penalties.
+Ferrari's Charles Leclerc took pole position at his home Monaco Grand Prix after crashing in the dying seconds on Saturday, with frustrated rivals unable to better his time after red flags halted qualifying for Formula One's showcase race.
+The 23-year-old smashed into the barriers lining the street circuit with 18 seconds left on the clock, the impact raising fears that the car could need a new gearbox and incur a five-place grid drop.

-Red Bull's title contender Max Verstappen was one of those frustrating rivals who had to abort their final flying laps, but the Dutch driver stands to inherit pole if the Ferrari is demoted.
-"It was all going really well and the red flag ruined the chance for pole," said Verstappen.
+Ferrari raised his hopes some hours later by saying an initial inspection had "not revealed any serious damage".
+Further checks will be carried out on Sunday, however.
+Red Bull's title contender Max Verstappen was one of those who had to abort their final flying laps, but qualified second and would inherit pole if the Ferrari is demoted.

 Mercedes boss Toto Wolff said it had not been a good day for the reigning champions.
 "We need to find out why we couldn't get Lewis's car in a happier place," said the Austrian.